jmdaemon/shortpath/README.md

     better filtering.
 However the current implementation is alright for now.

 ### API

+Currently, folding and expanding shortpaths is messy and ad-hoc, and filled with many side-effects.
+The API should be refactored to have a unified and logical method for folding and expanding shortpaths.
+The API must

+- Expand/Fold a single shortpaths
+- Expand/Fold multiple shortpaths
+- Expand/Fold nested shortpath aliases
+- Expand/Fold nested shortpath environment variables (strictly)

+As a library, there needs to be a way to manage multiple shortpath configs.
+Applications that make use of the library will need to create their own shortpath configs and the shortpath binary needs to make use of these configurations in order to provide better application support.

 #### Folding
 - Eliminate as many duplicate and overlapping paths as possible.